gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ```

 Hmm.
 The `Application Data\Application Data\Application Data` component of the path looks suspicious.
-Opam creates a copy of the package (or maybe a symlink in some cases?), so let's take a look inside
+Opam creates a copy of pinned packages so let's take a look at `conf-portaudio`'s
+copy in
 `C:\Users\s\AppData\Local\opam\default\.opam-switch\sources\conf-portaudio`:

 ```